Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 It’s best to always assume that anything and everything that’s ever been posted to your Facebook account can be searched for and viewed by any other Facebook user unless you have your privacy settings set to either “Friends” or “Only Me”.

-And you need to check your settings on a regular basis to make sure they haven’t changed.
+And don’t forget: Create a habit of checking your account’s privacy settings on a regular basis to make sure they haven’t changed.
 Just a friendly heads-up…

-Bonus tip #1: This is probably a good time to mention that privacy really doesn’t exist on Facebook.
+Bonus tip: This is probably a good time to mention that privacy really doesn’t exist on Facebook.
 This post explains why.